 Most mountain bikes have between 21 to 30 gears, and some bikes may even have 1×11 or 1×12 drivetrains.
 The gear range a bike typically has depends on the type of bike and its intended use.
 For instance, cross-country bikes tend to have a larger gear range than downhill bikes due to the nature of the terrain.
 Modern mountain bikes come equipped with a variety of advanced gearing systems, including electronic shifting, making it easier for riders to switch between gears seamlessly.
 With a wide range of gears, mountain bikes allow riders to have a smooth, efficient, and comfortable ride, regardless of the terrain they’re riding on.

-You may also like: How to Easily Remove the Back Wheel of a Mountain Bike
+You may also like: How to Wheelie a Mountain Bike: Expert Tips and Techniques for Beginners

 Choosing the Right Gearing System for Your Mountain Bike